HuiyuBi/HuiyuBi.github.io/README.md

 <p>
 <strong>Future Improvement:</strong><br>
-1.During web scraping, we divide a city into smaller sub-areas to avoid records lost.
+1. During web scraping, we divide a city into smaller sub-areas to avoid records lost.
 But that still limit our ability to get the data when subareas has more than 1000 records. <br>
-2.For now, we only obtain records from three cities.
+2. For now, we only obtain records from three cities.
 In the future, in order to get a more clearer picture of information we get, we need to collect more data.<br>
-3.This time, the goal for this project is data visualization.
+3. This time, the goal for this project is data visualization.
 But this dataset is also good for building a recommendation system and so on.
 We can continue exploring that. <br>
 </p>